|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 13. A major advantage of liquid sodium as a reactor coolant is its chemical compatibility with steel.
 In a practical FNR that operated for 30 years there was no detectable corrosion of the sodium pool walls that were fabricated from stainless steel.
 A sodium guard band is used to protect the stainlesws steel pool walls from neutron impingement.

 14. The physical properties of sodium are such that no physical damage is caused by sodium freezing within steel pressure pipes.

 15. An important feature of new FNRs is passive safety.
 On loss of electrical power the system defaults to a safe cool shutdown condition without human intervention.

 16. The overall safety advantages of low pressure liquid sodium cooled fast neutron power reactors allow them to be sited in the middle of an urban area and autonomously operated.
 If there is any problem, including loss of station power, the reactor defaults to a safe shutdown state with certain fisson product decay heat removal.

-17. A FNR with a gadolinium skirt plus a 1.8 m wide sodium guard band around the fuel assembly produces zero decommissioning waste;
+17. A FNR with a gadolinium skirt plus a 1.8 m wide sodium guard band around the fuel assembly and recycled fuel and Na produces no decommissioning waste;

 18. At full load a FNR with natural primary sodium circulation provides heat to its steam generator in the temperature range 450 deg C to 330 deg C as compared to 320 deg C to 280 deg C for CANDU reactors.
 The higher FNR working temperature improves the heat to electricity conversion efficiency and reduces the required heat sink capacity, which reduces the impact of the nuclear power plant on the environment.